awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 `StorageType` \(**Required**, `String`\)
 The type of the shared storage\.
 Supported values are `Ebs`, `Efs`, and `FsxLustre`\.
+If AWS Batch is used as a scheduler, FSx for Lustre is only available on the cluster head node\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 ## `EbsSettings`<a name="SharedStorage-v3-EbsSettings"></a>